The No1 Top of the World Treat:

 As it tasted nice, the batch was saved, so this sugar-based confection was born.

-Since then, Kendal Mint Cake has become the no1 favourite with hikers, climbers and visitors to the Lake District.
+Since then, Kendal Mint Cake recipe has become the no1 favourite with hikers, climbers and visitors to the Lake District.

 Throughout Cumbria, Mint Cake is widely available through camping and outdoor equipment shops.